Program Gallery - NSS Community Exhibition:

 exhibition, and to all the prize donors for their generous support.

 ENRICHING THE COMMUNITY THROUGH ART

 performing arts venue for all of the community.
 This historic and dynamic arts complex

-boasts seven indoor galleries, an outdoor gallery,
+boasts seven indoor galleries, an outdoor gallery, artist and performance studios, and

-by Arts Fort Worth on behalf of the City of Fort Worth.
+behalf of the City of Fort Worth.